ApacheChief/ApacheChief.github.io/_posts/2026-02-01-applied-data-science-project.md

   <img src="/assets/images/Fig3_3 - Importing Dict.png" width="650">
 </div>

-With the above done,  modelling  next…
+With the preprocessing complete,  I proceeded with modelling.

 ## 3.2 LDA Modelling
 ## 3.2.1 Hyperparameter Tuning
 Hyperparameter tuning of 5, 10 and 15 topics was performed  and 5 topics came up top at a Coherence score of  0.504 (Fig 3.4).